halbothpa/raspyrfm-client/README.rst

 ==============
 The initial goal of this library was to be able to integrate the SimpleSolutions ConnAir gateway with `Home Assistant <https://www.home-assistant.io>`_.
 This gateway is sadly not sold anymore but there are other alternatives like the Intertechno Gateway or the `ConnAir Emulator script <https://github.com/Phunkafizer/RaspyRFM/blob/master/connair.py>`_ that can be used on a Raspberry Pi equipped with a 433MHz radio like the `RaspyRFM from Seegel Systeme <https://www.seegel-systeme.de/produkt/raspyrfm-ii/>`_.

 The bundled Home Assistant panel now features a refreshed design, inline validation for switch payloads, and a graphical signal mapping workspace that lets you categorise learned payloads as sensors, actuators, or auxiliary events.
 Linked device chips show exactly which Home Assistant entities react to a given payload so legacy installations stay understandable.
+Incoming payloads are fingerprinted against the original ``raspyrfm-client`` library so the interface can suggest whether a signal looks like a switch, a dimmable light, or a pairing remote.
+Suggested actions populate the creation form automatically and cover newly supported entity types such as lights and button groups.
+When no fingerprint matches, the universal entity card stores the raw payloads and exposes a quick-send button so you can still read and replay transmissions.

 You can find the related integration documentation here:
 `RaspyRFM Home Assistant component documentation <https://www.home-assistant.io/components/switch.raspyrfm/>`_